What Features Do You Want in Windows 8?

 Less hardware requirementsIf you intend to run Windows 8 on old computers, then you need a Windows 8 which requires only minimal hardware.

 Less bloatSome people think that Windows already has too many features and would prefer a slim Windows 8.
-Some people think that Windows already has too many features and would prefer a slim Windows 8.

 Ready to vote?
 Select the number of stars you want by each item to show how important it is to you.
 Don’t care about a feature?
 Give it one star.
 You’ll die without this feature, or switch to a Mac?
 Better give that feature 5 stars.
 Here you go: